 Festive slow cooker fudge.
 This magical stuff is as easy and as delicious as you can imagine fudge can be.
+(See here for my post about making it in a pan, with video.)

 This was my first ever attempt at fudge, something I thought was really difficult and needed lots of thermometer type things.
 I was so wrong.
 I want to make something scrummy, something the kids could help with, and most importantly, would keep for a while to give out as teacher presents for all at school and nursery as I know they can be inundated with edibles at this time of year and biscuits have a very short life span.